machado001/lilol/README.md

 ## How to Run
 You'll need to pick one Developer API key from Riot Games.
 You can read the link above for more information.

-Once you have a key, you can use it in ```com/machado001/lilol/rotation/model/network/RotationNetworkDataSource.kt``` in the @Query parameter.
+Once you have a key, you can use it in go to `local.defaults.properties`, and in the `API_ROTATIONS_KEY`, include your development key.

 ## Project
  This repo is using an MVP approach, and: